AdaCore/gnatstudio/docs/users_guide/extending.rst

   GPS supports automatically correcting errors for some of languages.
-You can get access to this auto-fixing feature through the :file:`Codefix.parse` shell command, which takes the same arguments as :file:`Locations.parse`.
-This automatically adds pixmaps to the relevant entries in the :guilabel:`Locations` view, so you should call :file:`Locations.parse` before calling this command.
+You can get access to this auto-fixing feature through the :func:`Codefix.parse` shell command, which takes the same arguments as :func:`Locations.parse`.
+This automatically adds pixmaps to the relevant entries in the :guilabel:`Locations` view, so you should call :func:`Locations.parse` before calling this command.

-  Errors can also be fixed automatically by calling the methods of the :file:`Codefix` class.
+  Errors can also be fixed automatically by calling the methods of the :func:`Codefix` class.
 Several codefix sessions can be active at the same time, each of which is associated with a specific category.
-The list of currently active sessions can be retrieved through the :file:`Codefix.sessions()` command.
+The list of currently active sessions can be retrieved through the :func:`Codefix.sessions()` command.

   .. index:: Codefix.errors
   .. index:: CodefixError.fix